-Hilary Harp Falk serves as the Vice President of Regional Conservation, leading the organization’s seven regional offices with a focus on regional growth, national and regional program integration, and strategic partnerships.
-Previously Falk led the National Wildlife Federation’s Mid-Atlantic Regional Center including programs on wildlife conservation, coastal resiliency, water policy, greenhouse gas reduction, and education.
+Hilary Harp Falk serves as the Chief Program Officer at the National Wildlife Federation, leading all conservation and education programs.
+She previously held the position of Vice President for Regional Conservation, where she led the organization’s seven regional offices with a focus on regional growth and strategic plan implementation.
+Before these national roles, Falk led the National Wildlife Federation’s Mid-Atlantic Regional Center including programs on wildlife conservation, coastal resiliency, water policy, greenhouse gas reduction, and education.
 She is an expert in large-scale ecosystem restoration and coalition building.
 She created and directed the Choose Clean Water Coalition, a 230-member advocacy organization focused on protecting the Chesapeake Bay watershed.
-Falk was also a Senior Policy Analyst at the Northeast-Midwest Institute, focusing on large-scale ecosystem restoration of the Upper Mississippi River, Chesapeake Bay, and Delaware River.
-She started her career as a program manager at the Chesapeake Bay Foundation’s Port Isobel education center on Tangier Island, Virginia.

 Falk is a champion for women’s leadership and advancing equity in the conservation movement.
 She was selected as a 2016-2017 fellow with the International Women's Forum and co-chairs the National Wildlife Federation’s Women in Conservation Leadership Advisory Council.

 Prior to her work at the National Wildlife Federation, she was a Senior Policy Analyst at the Northeast-Midwest Institute, focusing on large-scale ecosystem restoration of the Upper Mississippi River, Chesapeake Bay, and Delaware River.
 She started her career as an educator at the Chesapeake Bay Foundation.